 Is it safe to use the online facilities?

 Our secure membership application form processes your credit card details using 128-bit encryption – a highly sophisticated technology which scrambles your credit card number so that it can’t be deciphered by a potential “hacker”.

-Copies of the journal are back-ordered monthly for those members who join after 30th March each year.
-If you are a member and have not received copies of the Journal of Sociology, please contact the TASA Office.
+If you are a member, and have opted in to receive hard copies of the Journal of Sociology, but haven’t received them, please contact the TASA Office.